 Chilli believes that Left Eye would have approved the collaboration with Namie.
 “Lisa met Namie with us back in 1999 and she knew how much of a TLC fan Namie is; we were also impressed with how talented she is as a solo artist.
 Lisa being one of the most creative people I have ever met, would’ve been the first to have other talented artists covering our music.
 It is a tribute to her memory, and one I know she would appreciate.”

 On June 22, TLC received the MTV Video Music Awards Japan Legend Award.
 “It is an extreme honor for us to accept this award,” T-Boz said.
 “The last person to receive the ‘Legend Award’ was Michael Jackson back in 2006.
 We are humbled and so thankful to our Japanese fans who have continued to support TLC over the years.”

 Reigndrop and Lopes’s mother attended the VMAJ ceremony with T-Boz and Chilli.
 When accepting the award, Chilli acknowledged the family.
 “First of all, Lisa ‘Left Eye’ Lopes is our sister.
 She lives on forever in this group TLC.
 I want to give a shout out to her family that came here to also support us, right over there, her mom, her sister. … I know she’s smiling.
 She’s missed but she’s never forgotten.”

-TLC will perform in the U.S. at the Mixtape Festival 2013 presented by VH1 on July 27th in Hershey, PA.
+TLC will perform in the U.S. at the Mixtape Festival 2013 presented by VH1 on July 27 in Hershey, Penn.
 Their VH1 biopic, CrazySexyCool: The TLC Story, is slated to air in October.
-They are also planning to tour and release a new album.
+They are also planning to tour and to release a new album.